a-pavithraa/AWSEKSPOC/README.md

 5. Once the resources are created, get the MySQL endpoint and substitute in ConfigMap and external name service in 01-IataService.yaml .
 Connect to MySQl and execute DBScript.sql to create and populate table for IATA codes

-6. Create DNS record for Ingress ALB in Route53

-7. Navigate to **TerraformS3DNS** and execute the following command
+6. Navigate to **TerraformS3DNS** and execute the following command

    ```
    terraform init